CentaurusInfra/mizar/Documentation/releases/roadmap.md

 This release continues to build features for scenario #1 while support scenario #2:

 * Performance improvement.
-* CNI Plugin for Mizar.
+* CNI plugin for Mizar.
-* Integration with Kubernetes.
+* Other integration work with Kubernetes.
+* Neutron plugin for Mizar.
 * Scaled endpoint.
-* Fast Path.

 ## Release 0.7 (04/30/2020)

 This release continues to build features for scenario #1 and #2, and adds support for scenario #3:

-* Neutron Plugin for Mizar.
 * Network policy support for Kubernetes.
+* Fast Path.
 * Security group.
 * Network ACL.
 * Routing Table and Inter-VPC routing.